Frederick of Pettorano

-The illegitimate Frederick does not seem to have been well-treated by his father.
+Frederick does not seem to have been well-treated by his father.
 He received only the meagre castle of Pettorano in the Abruzzi, in the northern mainland of the Sicilian kingdom.
 Perhaps out of dissatisfaction, he seems to have become involved in plots against his father.
 Around 1240, he left Sicily with his family for the court of Ferdinand III of Castile, who had married his cousin, Elisabeth.
 He does not appear again in any surviving records.